 Just about an hour north of San Francisco is one of the greatest wine regions in the world – California’s Napa Valley.
-Before we had kids, my husband and I enjoyed many a weekend getaway in the region.
+Before we had kids, my husband and I enjoyed many a weekend getaway in the region from our home base in the East Bay.

 While our trips may look a little different now, we still travel to the Napa Valley even with our kids!
 Surprisingly to many, Napa has a number of very family-friendly things to do and places to stay.
 There are wineries that welcome children, but there are also many activities that aren’t necessarily focused on wine that families can enjoy together.